clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

 * :command:`mixer` bundle

-  Add the mixer tool with the :command:`mixer` bundle.
+  Add the mixer tool by installing the :command:`mixer` bundle.
 Refer to :ref:`swupd-guide` for more information on installing bundles.

 * Docker\* container